PeerProducedResearch/best-practices/_pages/about.md

 Yes!
 See [Get involved](https://peer-produced.science/best-practices/get-involved).

 ### References
 Bechhofer, S., De Roure, D., Gamble, M., Goble, C., & Buchan, I. (2010).
-Research objects: Towards exchange and reuse of digital knowledge.
-Nature Precedings, 1-1.
+Research objects: Towards exchange and reuse of digital knowledge. *Nature Precedings*, 1-1.

 Benkler, Y., Shaw, A., & Hill, B. M. (2015).
-Peer production: A form of collective intelligence.
-Handbook of collective intelligence, 175.
+Peer production: A form of collective intelligence. *Handbook of collective intelligence*, 175.

 Ottinger, G., Tyfield, D., Lave, R., Randalls, S., & Thorpe, R. (2017).
 Reconstructing or reproducing?
-Scientific authority and models of change in two traditions of citizen science.
-The routledge handbook of the political economy of science, 351, 9781315685397-31.
+Scientific authority and models of change in two traditions of citizen science. *The routledge handbook of the political economy of science*, 351, 9781315685397-31.

 Vayena, E., & Tasioulas, J. (2015).
-“We the scientists”: a human right to citizen science.
-Philosophy & Technology, 28(3), 479-485.
+“We the scientists”: a human right to citizen science. *Philosophy & Technology*, 28(3), 479-485.